Family Law

 • Your finances – support and asset division plans that recognize the many contributions you made to your marriage

-• Your future – legal and financial arrangements that protect the long-term independence, security, and wellbeing of you and your loved ones
+• Your future – legal and financial arrangements that protect the long-term independence, security, and well-being of you and your loved ones

 No matter what type of family law issue you are experiencing, it is critical to be prepared and informed from the start.
 Our attorneys are ready to answer all your questions, help you understand your rights and options, and guide you through the complex legal processes you may need to undertake.

-Fault vs. No Fault Divorce
+Fault vs. No-Fault Divorce

 Whether your proceeding is a fault divorce or no-fault divorce will dictate how challenging the process may be—and how long it could take.

 A fault divorce requires one spouse to show that the divorce is the other spouse’s fault.
 One of the most common examples of fault is adultery.
-However, this type of divorce has largely been abandoned, and all states have now adopted the “no fault divorce” option.
+However, this type of divorce has largely been abandoned, and all states have now adopted the “no-fault divorce” option.
 In other words, every state allows for the filing and granting of a divorce without requiring one spouse to demonstrate that the other spouse is responsible for the demise of the marriage.

 Is Florida a No-Fault Divorce State?